awsdocs/amazon-eks-user-guide/doc_source/opentelemetry.md

 ## ADOT considerations<a name="adot-considerations"></a>

 Before you use ADOT, review the following considerations and prerequisites:
-+ The ADOT Operator doesn't yet support the arm64 architecture\.
 + Connected clusters cannot use this add\-on\.